 PA = LU Factorization

-Compute the PA = LU Factorization of a square matrix with various pivoting strategies.
+Compute the PA = LU factorization1 of a square matrix with various pivoting strategies.

-Essential for solving linear systems, computing determinants, and matrix inversion.
+Essential for solving linear systems2, computing determinants, and matrix inversion.

 Components: